-- "About the MSS Client Launcher no Java plug-in required" on page 13 - "Installing the MSS Client Launcher" on page 14 - "Launching sessions with the MSS Client Launcher" on page 15
+- "About the MSS Client Launcher" on page 13 - "Installing the MSS Client Launcher" on page 14 - "Launching sessions with the MSS Client Launcher" on page 15

-About the MSS Client Launcher - no Java plug-in required
+About the MSS Client Launcher

 The MSS Client Launcher is a standalone application used to configure Reflection/InfoConnect Desktop sessions from the MSS Administrative Console.
-The Launcher replaces the Java applet-based tool that requires Oracle's Java plug-in and Internet Explorer 11.
+The Launcher replaces the Java applet-based tool used in previous versions of MSS.

 The MSS Client Launcher must be installed on the administrator's workstation.
-Because the MSS Client Launcher does not use the Java plug-in, the MSS administrator can use any supported browser, such as Mozilla Firefox, Google Chrome, or Microsoft Edge, to configure Reflection/InfoConnect Desktop sessions.
+The MSS administrator can use any supported browser, such as Mozilla Firefox, Google Chrome, or Microsoft Edge, to configure Reflection/InfoConnect Desktop sessions.